Advising & Placement Testing

 A Special Note About the June Orientation Sessions

 Advisers register students during each orientation session.
 Advisers do make an attempt to fill all classes evenly; however, keeping classes open for students who register in the later session(s) is not always possible.
-If you are unable to attend an early session, you might not have first choice on class selection, but you will definitely get the classes you need.
+If you’re unable to attend an early session, you might not have first choice on class selection, but you will definitely get the classes you need.

 Early Advisement Meetings and Scheduling

-Due to staffing and faculty availability, we’re unable to arrange special advisement meetings or early registration outside the summer orientation schedule.
+Due to staffing and faculty availability, we’re unable to arrange special advisement meetings or early registration outside the orientation schedule.
 If you can’t make any of the orientation sessions scheduled, there will be an opportunity to register with an adviser over the phone in August.

 Summer Faculty Advisers